SongshGeo/shifting_baseline/docs/getting-started/configuration.md

 # Configuration Guide

-Past1000 uses Hydra for flexible configuration management.
+Shifting Baseline uses Hydra for flexible configuration management.
 This guide covers all configuration options and how to customize them.

 ## Configuration Structure